reframejs/reframe/readme.md

 ### Introduction

 Reframe allows you to create web apps by defining so-called "page configs".
-Reframe takes care of the rest:
+Reframe then takes care of the rest:
 It automatically transpiles, bundles, routes, renders, and serves your pages.

 ~~~jsx